Nvdtn19/peagameplay-pvz2c-english-patch/README.md

 #### A mod for PvZ2 Chinese version that's aims to translate the game from Chinese to English.
 Created by me.
 With love ❤️

 ## Features
-- This mod includes 2 variants: English patch Lite and English patch Plus Edition. *Lite edition only includes translation and some essential features in-game, while Plus edition offer more extra features but heavier.*
+- This mod includes 2 variants: English patch Basic and English patch Plus Edition. *Basic edition only includes translation and some essential features in-game, while Plus edition offer more extra features but heavier.*
 - Translated texts in-game use Cafeteria font, same as the international version. **More fonts are available in the English patch Plus Edition.**
 - Some extra features.